craftingcity/The-Known-World/Game Notes/NPCs/Prime/Pantheon/Its Greatness.md

 tags: npc, deity, gwf
 ---

 Its Greatness is the White Flame in this area's name.
 It is the white flame seen in the many cities of this place.
-It is seen wherever there is but should not be a great human triumph in [[The Holy'lnds]] and wherever this land perseveres even given its scars.
+It is seen wherever there is but should not be a great human triumph in [[The Holyl'nds]] and wherever this land perseveres even given its scars.

 ## The Flame
 The flame itself has no name, and will only be called Its Greatness.
 It has not revealed its age, or place of origin.
 It has not and will never verbally communicate.
 When you look into the flame, it can make you feel, and if you respond, so will it.